Cephalization

-Cephalization is an evolutionary trend in which, over many generations, the mouth, sense organs, and nerve ganglia become concentrated at the front end of an animal, producing a head region.
-This is associated with movement and bilateral symmetry, such that the animal has a definite head end.
-This led to the formation of a highly sophisticated brain in three groups of animals, namely the arthropods, cephalopod molluscs, and vertebrates.
+Cephalization is an evolutionary trend in bilaterian animals that, over a sufficient number of generations, concentrates the special sense organs and nerve ganglia towards the front of the body where the mouth is located, often producing an enlarged head.
+This is associated with the animal's movement direction and bilateral symmetry.
+Cephalization of the nervous system has led to the formation of a brain with varying degrees of functional centralization in three phyla of bilaterian animals, namely the arthropods, cephalopod molluscs, and vertebrates.
+Hox genes organise aspects of cephalization in the bilaterians.

-Animals without bilateral symmetry

-Cnidaria, such as the radially symmetrical Hydrozoa, show some degree of cephalization.
-The Anthomedusae have a head end with their mouth, photoreceptive cells, and a concentration of neural cells.

 Bilateria

-Cephalization is a characteristic feature of the Bilateria, a large group containing the majority of animal phyla.
+Cephalization is both a characteristic feature of any animal that habitually moves in one direction, thereby gaining a front end, and an evolutionary trend which created the head of these animals.
+In practice, this means the bilaterians, a large group containing the majority of animal phyla.
 These have the ability to move, using muscles, and a body plan with a front end that encounters stimuli first as the animal moves forwards, and accordingly has evolved to contain many of the body's sense organs, able to detect light, chemicals, and gravity.
-There is often also a collection of nerve cells able to process the information from these sense organs, forming a brain in several phyla and one or more ganglia in others.
+There is often a collection of nerve cells able to process the information from these sense organs, forming a brain in several phyla and one or more ganglia (clusters of nerve cells) in others.